LeanKit-Labs/fount/README.md

 * Running `gulp` starts both the `test` and `watch` tasks, so you'll see the tests re-run any time you save a file under `src/` or `spec/`.
 * Running `gulp coverage` will run istanbul and create a `coverage/` folder.
 * Running `gulp show-coverage` will run istanbul and open the browser-based coverage report.

-## Things to do soon
- * Good error handling - returning clear error messages when a resolution/injection fails